 The later years of the industrial revolution brought about a radical change in living conditions for a lucky few.

-In December 2001, Saltaire was designated a World Heritage Site by UNESCO.
+In December 2001, UNESCO designated Saltaire a World Heritage Site.

-Research by the Joseph Rowntree Foundation in 2003 found that it was “one of the nicest places to live in Britain”.
+Research by the Joseph Rowntree Foundation in 2003 found it was ‘one of the nicest places to live in Britain’.

 Port Sunlight model village was built by the Lever Brothers to house soap factory workers.
 It is named after their popular cleaning product, Sunlight.

 Between 1899 and 1914, 800 houses were built at Port Sunlight for 3,500 people.
-The model village had allotments, an art gallery, a cottage hospital, schools, a concert hall, open air swimming pool, church, and a temperance hotel.
+The model village had allotments, an art gallery, a cottage hospital, schools, a concert hall, an open-air swimming pool, a church, and a temperance hotel.

-Lever Brothers claimed that Port Sunlight was a profit sharing initiative where the profits were invested in the village, rather than shared with the workers.
-Lever said, “if you leave the money with me, I shall use it to provide for you everything that makes life pleasant – nice houses, comfortable homes, and healthy recreation.”
+Lever Brothers claimed that Port Sunlight was a profit-sharing initiative where the profits were invested in the village rather than shared with the workers.
+Lever said, ‘if you leave the money with me, I shall use it to provide you everything that makes life pleasant – nice houses, comfortable homes, and healthy recreation.’